 Soil and Water Conservation– We visited our local soil and water conservation district office to learn about different types of maps from watershed maps to soil types.

-Sugar Cane Factory– Some states process sugar which means you might be able to tour their factory or processing center.
+Sugar Beet or Sugar Cane Factory– Some states process sugar which means you might be able to tour their factory or processing center.

 State or National Forest– These locations are usually under protection to conserve and allow native species to grow and populate.
 If you check with your local natural resources or forestry department you might be able to catch a class or tour of a local forest.